-President Bashar al-Assad of Syria has confounded many observers by holding on to power for more than four years in the face of a rebellion by a large part of the population.
+President Bashar al-Assad of Syria has confounded many observers by holding on to power for more than nine years in the face of a rebellion by a large part of the population.

-Unlike his former counterparts in Tunisia and Egypt, when protests against his government began in March 2011 he gave orders to crush the dissent, rather than tolerate it, and he refused to meet protesters' demands.
+Unlike his former counterparts in Tunisia and Egypt, he gave orders to crush the dissent, rather than tolerate it, after protests against him and his government began in 2011.

-The brutal crackdown by the security forces did not, however, stop the protests and eventually triggered an armed conflict that the UN says has so far left more than 250,000 people dead, displaced 11 million others, destroyed cities and drawn in other countries.
+The brutal crackdown by the security forces did not, however, stop the protests and eventually triggered an armed conflict that activists say has left more than 380,000 people dead, displaced 11 million others, destroyed cities and drawn in other countries.

 Born on 11 September 1965, Bashar al-Assad was not always destined for the highest office.

 He graduated from the College of Medicine of the University of Damascus in 1988 and then specialised in ophthalmology.
 In 1992, he went to London to pursue further studies.

-He soon entered the military academy at Homs, north of Damascus, and rose through the ranks to become an army colonel in January 1999.
+He soon entered the Syrian military academy at Homs, and rose through the ranks to become an army colonel in 1999.

 Flirtation with reform